 Planning the change is the second step.
 Create a plan based on all of the data gathered during the first step.
-In this stage, a high-level schedule—based upon the deliverables—is very useful.
+In this stage, a high-level schedule—based on the deliverables—is beneficial.

-The third step in setting up the new or revised PMO is to implement the changes.
+The third step in setting up the new or revised PMO is implementing the changes.
 This involves executing the plan created, with an emphasis on stakeholder engagement and communications.
-The fourth step of the change initiative is to monitor and adjust the plan as needed while the transition occurs.
+The fourth step of the change initiative is to monitor and adjust the plan as needed during the transition.
 This step incorporates the project manager, sponsorship, and team proactively anticipating stakeholder reactions to the discomforts of change and reaching out to each stakeholder per the communications plan identified in the planning process.

 “Throughout the change initiative, it is beneficial for the team to be populated with folks empowered to remove barriers, and that “visible, significant short-term wins” should be celebrated to reward the energy and dedication and continuously build buy-in to the cause for change.

-Sustaining the change is a very important fifth step.
-Considering that the business environment, capabilities, and requirements change, the business model and support requirements for the PMO may also change.
-The PMO is a role facilitating the desired changes.
+Sustaining the change is a crucial fifth step.
+Considering that the business environment, capabilities, and requirements change, the PMO’s business model and support criteria may also change.
+The PMO plays a role in facilitating the desired changes.
 This function demands a perspective of continuous improvement and adaptation instead of a long-standing, static process.
-Practitioners describe this as a continuous life cycle and incorporate a cyclic review of organizational requirements.
-By regularly assessing the data created by the new processes and making adjustments as needed, the PMO transitions to an adaptive support unit.
+Practitioners describe this as a continuous life cycle and incorporate a cyclic review of organizational requirements, by regularly assessing the data created by the new processes and making adjustments as needed, the PMO transitions to an adaptive support unit.